Cervical Screening

 Should I get a cervical screening?

-Women aged 25 and above are typically invited for a cervical screening test every 3 years up to the age of 49, and every 5 years for women aged 50-64.
+The NHS has recently changed its screening programme.
+Women aged 25–64 are now invited for a cervical screening test only once every 5 years.
+Previously, the interval was every 3 years until age 49, and then every 5 years thereafter.

-It is important to note that even if you have not had penetrative sex, you may still be at risk of HPV (Human papillomavirus) transmission through foreplay.
-It is vital to schedule a screening appointment to ensure your reproductive health is monitored and any potential health issues are detected early.
+It is also important to note that even if you have not had penetrative sex, you may still be at risk of HPV transmission through close intimate contact.
+Regular screening remains vital to ensure your reproductive health is monitored and any potential issues are detected early.

 Struggling to book a cervical screening with your GP?